-The Company is an international, multi-disciplinary provider of a broad range of professional services focused on the physical development of cities.
+The Company is a global design and technology firm, multi-disciplinary provider of a broad range of professional services focused on the physical development of cities.
 The Company considers the basis on which it is organized, including geographic areas and service offerings, in identifying its reportable segments.